makovkastar/makovkastar.github.io/source/_posts/2014-04-12-android-autocompletetextview-with-suggestions-from-a-web-service.markdown

 - Suggestions data fetching must be performed in a separate thread
 - Data fetching should start only when a user pauses typing (to prevent a bunch of requests to a server after every entered character)
 - Suggestions should be shown only if the user enters a string of some minimum length (no reason to start data fetching for string of 2 or 3 characters)
-- An animated progress bar must be shown on the right side of the view when suggestions fetching is in a progress
+- An animated progress bar must be shown on the right side of the view when suggestions fetching is in progress

 The final result looks like this:

-{% img /images/bloggif_53483ba352390.gif %}
+{% img /images/autocomplete.gif %}

 ## Step 1 - Implement an adapter for AutoCompleteTextView

-An adapter for the `AutoCompleteTextView` is a core component where suggestions are loaded and stored.
+The adapter for the `AutoCompleteTextView` is a core component where suggestions are loaded and stored.
 The `BookAutoCompleteAdapter` must implement the [Filterable](http://developer.android.com/reference/android/widget/Filterable.html) interface in order for you to capture the user input from the `AutoCompleteTextView` and pass it as a search criteria to the web service.
 A single method of the `Filterable` interface is `getFilter()` that must return a [Filter](http://developer.android.com/reference/android/widget/Filter.html) instance which is actually performs the data loading and publishing. `Filter` subclasses must implement 2 methods: `performFiltering (CharSequence constraint)` and `publishResults (CharSequence constraint, Filter.FilterResults results)`.

 The `performFiltering` method is invoked in a worker thread so no need to create and start a new thread manually.
 It's done already by the `Filter` itself.
 The `publishResults` method is invoked in the UI thread to publish the filtering results in the user interface.